adfinis/huawei-csi-plugin/README.md

 ## Why?

-Huawei itself does not provide a docker image or a helm chart.
+Huawei itself does not provide a container image or a helm chart.
 Just the source code and some yaml files.

-They do not publish an image because of a hash within the source code which is used to encrypt passwords.
-This may sound like a nice feature but is an overkill in our opinion.
-More informations on this are written in the [GitHub issue](https://github.com/Huawei/eSDK_K8S_Plugin/issues/16).
+Starting with the release of V2.2.13 Huawei provides the `huawei-csi` binary as part of their release on GitHub and we're using this binary to construct the container image.

 ### Deployment with Helm

-*INFO: Helm chart creation is stil in progress*
+:warning: This Helm chart is a proof of concept and we're trying to convince Huawei to provide an official one!

 ```shell
 helm repo add adfinis https://charts.adfinis.com
 helm install huawei-csi-plugin adfinis/huawei-csi-plugin
 ```

 ### Configuration

 The huawei-csi-plugin is configured via environment variables inside the container and additional configmaps and secrets.